kritanksharma/Beyond-html/README.md

-Bare Metal -
+Bare Metal

 The term "bare metal" refers to a hard disk, the usual medium on which a computer's OS(operating System)is installed.
 The term virtualization refers to the creation of a virtual version of something, such as an OS(Operating System), a server or a network resource.

-Bare Metal Server-
+Bare Metal Server

 A 'bare-metal server' is a computer server that is a 'single-tenant physical server'.
 The term is used nowadays to distinguish it from modern forms of virtualization and cloud hosting.
 Bare-metal servers have a single 'tenant'.
 They are not shared between custom